 Parents have the right of appeal against an admission to this school.
 The appeals process is handled directly by Hertfordshire County Council (HCC) on behalf of the governing body.
-The HCC Appeals team should be contacted at County Hall.
-An Appeal must be hear by an independent panel.
+Once a parent has received written notification from the school with its decision to refuse admission, email school.appeals@hertfordshire.gov.uk.
+An Appeal must be heard by an independent panel.